P146737/Airline_Performance_2008_P146737/README.md

 ### **Question 1: Delay Patterns**
 #### 1. Best Time of Day for Punctual flights
 - **Finding**: Morning Flights (5a.m. to 11a.m.) have the lowest average delays.
-- **Avg Delay**: Dep is approximately 5.88 mintes, Arr is approximately 5.37 minutes
+- **Avg Delay**: Dep is approximately 5.88 minutes, Arr is approximately 5.37 minutes
 - **Morning is the best time to fly for punctuality.**

 #### 2. Best Days to Travel